Cretan villages: how ancient stories shape modern life

 The plateia comes alive with the smell of roasting lamb, tables filled with homegrown vegetables and fragrant cheeses, and the strong spirit of raki shared among friends and strangers alike.
 But the true heartbeat of these festivals is the music—especially the lyra, a pear-shaped, three-stringed instrument whose haunting melodies seem to carry the voices of ancestors.
 As villagers and visitors join the hand-in-hand circle dances under the stars, they participate in rituals that date back beyond written history.

 These moments are celebrations of community, but also a living testament to Crete’s resilience and its deep-rooted identity.
+Here, the past does not feel distant—it moves, sings, and dances alongside the present, reminding everyone that history is not just something to remember, but something to live.

 Tonia's Cottage in Crete, Alagni Village